truenas/middleware/docs/userguide/freenas_intro.rst

 * The :menuselection:`Sharing --> Block (iSCSI) --> Targets --> Add Target` screen now supports the creation of multiple iSCSI groups.

-* The "Disable Physical Block Size Reporting" checkbox, "Available Space Threshold" field, and "LUN RPM" drop-down menu have been added to
+* The "Disable Physical Block Size Reporting" and the "Read-only" checkboxes, the "Available Space Threshold" field, and the "LUN RPM" drop-down menu have been added to
   :menuselection:`Sharing --> Block (iSCSI) --> Extents --> Add Extent`.

 * The "Home share name" field  has been added to :menuselection:`Services --> AFP`.